stappersg/ferron-website/src/content/docs/configuration.md

     - **enableConnectProtocol** (_bool_)
       - Enable the HTTP/2 CONNECT protocol.
 When set to `true`, the server will support the CONNECT method for tunneling TCP connections.
 Default: `false`
 - **logFilePath** (_String_)
   - Path to the log file.
 This setting specifies the file path where the server will write its logs.
+The logs written by Ferron use Combined Log Format.
 Default: None
 - **errorLogFilePath** (_String_)
   - Path to the error log file.
 This setting specifies the file path where the server will write its error logs.
 Default: None
 - **enableHTTP2** (_bool_)